NabilNoaman/UniWebView/README.md

 #### I can not input text in some Android device, what happened?

-It is caused by the feature of Unity native activity.
-I fixed it and submited an update.
-Please wait for version 1.1.1, which should be released shortly.
-If you want to get it earlier than from Unity Asset Store, please send me a mail with your purchase invoice number and I will send the new package back.
+Please check if you set AndroidManifest.xml correctly.
+UniWebView need to start from a activity subclassed from UnityPlayerActivity and run as the main activity to slove a Unity issue which cause to input response.
+Follow the `Merge AndroidManifest.xml` section to config it properly.
+If you can not get it works, feel free to contact me.

 ## Script Reference & Support Forum

 You can find the [script reference here](http://uniwebview.onevcat.com/reference).
 There is also a [support forum](https://groups.google.com/forum/#!forum/uni_webview) for you to ask anything about `UniWebView`.
 You can also [submit an issue](https://github.com/onevcat/UniWebView/issues) if you encountered anything wrong.
 Once confirmed, I will fix them as soon as possible.
 Hope `UniWebView` can accelerate your development progress.
 [Get it](https://www.assetstore.unity3d.com/#/content/12476) now, enjoy it and have a good day :)

-* This manual is for version 1.1.0.
+* This manual is for version 1.1.2.
 You can see all [change log here](http://uniwebview.onevcat.com/ChangeLog.txt).